 At a gathering of Washington State educators in Seattle called Educators Talk Real Change in the Emerald City on January 19, 2017, put on by The Learning Counsel, the hot topic of discussion focused on digital curriculum.
 With rapidly advancing global technology, it is obvious to educators that classroom curriculum will need to evolve with the times.
 Fortunately, the prevalence of digital devices and the expansion of Internet connectivity are making it easier than ever for teachers to leverage technology.
-Renton Prep’s very own Paul Zimmerman, Director of AR/VR Technology Campus and Family Counselor, was part of the panel discussion.
+Renton Prep’s very own Dr. David-Paul Zimmerman, Director of AR/VR Technology Campus and Family Counselor, was part of the panel discussion.

 Integrating Digital into Every Day Learning